navikt/ekspertbistand/README.md

-# EventBus design
+# EventQueue design

-This document describes the in-repo EventBus used by the backend for durable, at-least-once event processing.
+This document describes the in-repo EventQueue used by the backend for durable, at-least-once event processing.
 It covers responsibilities, data model, flow, concurrency, failure recovery, and operational tips.

 ## Overview